BazzaCuda/MinimalistMediaPlayerX/README.md

 Control | Action
 ------- | ------
-`SHIFT key (either)`    | show or hide the Help window listing all the keyboard functions `ALT-SPACEBAR`          | activate the system menu to get to the About Box `ESCape`                | exit Fullscreen mode, or exit the app if not in fullscreen mode `SPACEBAR`              | pause/resume playback
+`F1`                    | show or hide the Help window listing all the keyboard and mouse functions `ALT-SPACEBAR`          | activate the system menu to get to the About Box `ESCape`                | exit Fullscreen mode, or exit the app if not in fullscreen mode `SPACEBAR`              | pause/resume playback